 They say that Orlando’s theme parks brings out the kid in all of us, but sometimes, after a long day of reliving your teenage years, it’s nice to just sit back in an amazing restaurant and take a deep breath.
 For me, picking the perfect park for an adult trip means balancing the best rides with the best cuisine and the best shows.
 Thankfully, it’s hard to go wrong!
 Both Universal Studios and Islands of Adventure offer magical dining experiences (which we will talk about later in this article), dazzling shows, and mind-blowing rides.

 Despite both parks having so much to offer, I believe that Islands of Adventure is the best park to visit as an adult.
 The top thrill rides in Islands of Adventure make the park stand out as an incredible experience for an adult.
 No matter how old you are, rides like Hagrid’s Magical Creatures Motorbike Adventure, the Velocicoaster, and The Incredible Hulk Coaster are must-tries.
-The park also features great dining options to relax after a day of excitement, making it the perfect place for an adult trip.
+The park also features great dining options (like Mythos) to relax after a day of excitement, making it the perfect place for an adult trip.

 So, on that note…